Guelph: After 1878

 Guelph was incorporated as a city in 1879 with a Special Act of the Ontario legislature.
 At this time, Guelph became politically separated from Wellington County and was no longer represented on the Wellington County Council.
 At separation, the population was about 10,000.
 During the inauguration, Mayor George Howard first used the term "Royal City".
-The only "royals" to actually visit were John Campbell, the Marquis of Lorne, and his wife was Princess Louise, Duchess of Argyll, one of Queen Victoria's daughters.
+The only "royals" to actually visit were John Campbell, the Marquis of Lorne, and his wife, Princess Louise, Duchess of Argyll, one of Queen Victoria's daughters.

 Construction of the Church of Our Lady Immaculate, known as the Basilica of Our Lady Immaculate since late 2014, was already underway but would not be completed until 1883.
 (The twin towers were not added until 1926.)

 A few years later, George Sleeman Sr. founded an electric radial railway, the Guelph Railway Company, an important part of the history of Guelph Transit.
 Only five miles of track had been laid by 1895, but the line was extended in 1902; the radial railway eventually reached Toronto, as the Ontario Hydro Electric Railways - Guelph District (owned by Ontario Hydro).
 In addition to carrying passengers, the cars carted coal to heat the Ontario Agricultural College.

 By 1886, telephones were quite common in the city.
 An April news article described the situation as follows.
 "Telephones are rapidly being introduced into private homes, where they prove a great convenience.
 Ladies order their groceries, consult their medical advisers, call their husbands home from the club and gossip with their friends by telephone."

 In 1903 the City purchased the Guelph Light & Power Company, and four years later created the Board of Light and Heat Commissioners.
 Guelph was one of 13 municipalities that helped to create the provincial entity that became Ontario Hydro.

 The Communist Party of Canada began as an illegal organization in a barn behind a farmhouse on Metcalfe Street in Guelph on 1921.